pombredanne/bitbucket.org-shimizukawa-zip_open-/README.txt

 Features
 --------

-* Open file from nested zip file archive path/name.
+* Open file from nested zip archive file path/name.
-* Open file from nested zip file archive data or fileobj.
+* Open file from nested zip archive file-like-object.

 Using sample1: open the file from zip file